 This restaurant has been family-run for decades, with family recipes passed down since the ’60s.

-For a fancier dinner, Crispi 19 is a great option that’s romantic, serves elevated dishes and has a great wine cellar and list.
+For a fancier dinner, Crispi 19 is a great option that’s romantic, serves elevated Italian dishes, and has a great selection of wine.

-The menu has a focus on fish and of course pastas, and they combine traditional ingredients and imaginative flavors.
+The menu focuses on fish and, of course, pasta that combines traditional ingredients with imaginative flavors.

 Bucatini, carbonara, tonnarelli…take your pick from all the classic Roman pasta dishes served here.

-It’s a very popular spot so you can expect it to be crowded and loud, and hard to get into without a reservation or showing up early.
+It’s a very popular spot, so you can expect it to be crowded, loud, and hard to get into without a reservation or showing up early.

-People LOVE the pizza here, and the prices are super reasonable.
+People LOVE the Italian pizza here, and the prices are super reasonable.

 A local recommended Dar Poeta Alla Scala for pizza, and their selection is overwhelming and delicious.